Utah Bankers Association – Fall Compliance Conference

 Bank Administration Institute (BAI) Webinar – Board Communication Strategies That Improve Risk Management and Compliance

-Heidi Wier, CMCP will be presenting a webinar with the Bank Administration Institute (BAI) on May 29th, 1:00–2:00 PM CT.
-The session, Board Communication Strategies That Improve Risk Management and Compliance, will focus on how strong communication between compliance professionals and the board can enhance decision-making and risk oversight.
-Heidi will explore best practices such as preparing board members with pre-read materials, delivering concise and unbiased executive summaries, using secure board portals for streamlined information sharing, and developing targeted board training.
+Heidi Wier, CMCP, presented a webinar with the Bank Administration Institute (BAI) on May 29th, 2025.
+The session, Board Communication Strategies That Improve Risk Management and Compliance, focused on how strong communication between compliance professionals and the board can enhance decision-making and risk oversight.
+Heidi explored best practices such as preparing board members with pre-read materials, delivering concise and unbiased executive summaries, using secure board portals for streamlined information sharing, and developing targeted board training.

 Chicagoland Compliance Association – 2025 Fair Lending and CRA Symposium